 Below the slider are three message panels.
 The left hand panel gives transitory information about what some menu items and controls do.
 The middle panel gives system messages about what Stradwin is doing, for example when initialising a position sensor.
 The right panel contains the current data file name (.sw), and the path to the folder in which that file is located.

 The images are displayed in a central section of the Stradwin application with a user-configurable background colour.
 The top half of this section is divided in two, with the image window on the left and the 3D window on the right.
 The image window displays ultrasound or DICOM images, either live directly from the video source, or from recorded data.
+The images can be zoomed to any level, using an interpolation technique appropriate to the amount of zoom.
+Alternatively, pressing the 'p' key in the image window toggles interpolation and hence shows the underlying data pixels.

 The 3D window shows the location of everything in 3D space.
 Each frame is depicted as a soccer goal-post shape, with the probe face (or top of the image) at the crossbar.
 The current frame, as selected by the frame slider, is shown in red and the other frames are shown in white.
 You can disable or enable display of these frames in the 3D window by pressing the spacebar: this is sometimes useful when saving screenshots of this window.